JonathanGrundy/JonnyDoesDev/content/2020-04-04-bootstrap.md

 You then create a CSS page and add your own design to it.

+There is also Creative Tim and Animate.css which use already created code and we can use these also.

 I also learnt about Mailchimp, which is a website where you create a page where users can enter their email addresses and sign up to your site.

 It was very simple to complete.
 It was a case of following their site set up and then linking it to your code via a link tag.